Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 **Admin users** can add new recipes.
 **Admin users** can edit and delete all the recipes.
 **Admin users** can add new categories and delete categories.
-The admin users' header is similar to the registered users header, but has a extra option to manage categories.
+The admin users' header is similar to the registered users' header but has an extra option to manage categories.

 The **Home** page has a section with a search bar, where the user can search for a recipe.
-Below the search bar there are up to 8 cards with recipes.
-The Home page is paginated and there is a limit of 8 cards per page.Each card has the option of opening the recipe page.
+Below the search bar, there are up to 8 cards with recipes.
+The Home page is paginated and there is a limit of 8 cards per page.
+Each card has the option of opening the recipe page.
 If the user is an admin user, or if the recipe was added by the logged user, there are 2 additional options: edit or delete the recipe.

 The **My_recipes** page shows cards with the recipes added by the user.
-Each card has tree options:
+Each card has three options:
 - View recipe;
 - Delete Recipe;
 - Edit Recipe.